Cass Michaels: Career stats

 On July 21, 1951, Michaels was in the lineup against his former club following his trade to the Senators.
-The Chisox were in the thick of the pennant race when the 36-49 Senators came to town.
+The Chisox were in the thick of the pennant race when the 36–49 Senators came to town.
 Chicago lost the series opener 2–1 in extra innings on Michaels' RBI, and found themselves already down 4–0 in the third inning of the second game of the set when reliever Luis Aloma entered the game.
 He intentionally walked the first batter, Pete Runnels, in order to face Michaels with the bases loaded.
 Michaels belted a grand slam to put it out of reach.

 Personal life

 During off-seasons, Michaels worked for the Grosse Pointe Department of Public Works, and coached high school basketball.
 After his playing days, he operated a popular neighborhood bar in Warren, Michigan.

-He died in Grosse Pointe, Michigan on November 12, 1982 at the age of 56.
+He died in Grosse Pointe, Michigan, on November 12, 1982, at the age of 56.
 He left behind his wife, Margaret, two daughters and two sons.
+He is buried in Detroit, Michigan at Mt.
+Olivet Cemetery.